init, hooks, and build

 ---|---|

---github -g | Create a GitHub workflow file for your SDK.
+-g, --github | Creates a GitHub Actions workflow file (.github/workflows/build.yml ) to automate SDK generation.
 This will create a .github/workflows/build.yml file that is configured to generate your SDK when the Action is manually run.
-You can learn more from our GitHub Actions tutorial |
+Check the Integrate with GitHub Actions page for more details. |

 liblab hooks